Yangshuo (Guangxi)

 There shouldn't be a problem arriving at night as a woman in Guilin airport as long as a taxi is pre-booked.
 I'd mention any concerns you might have and seek reassurance from the school.

-There is also a low priced bus to Guilin most of the time, where you can arrange a taxi by yourself for about 150-200Y.
+There may also a low priced bus to Guilin, where you can arrange a taxi by yourself for about 200-250Y.

 Top